Olafski/FastLeafDecay/README.md

 A simple Minecraft mod that speeds up leaf decay after you cut down the wood in a tree.

 ## Download
-Download the source code from right here, or get the jar version at http://www.keijsers.org/minecraft/FastLeafDecay-1.7.10-1.0.jar
+Download the source code from right here, or [get the jar version here](http://bit.ly/fastleafdecay10).

 ## Requirements
 * Minecraft 1.7.10